Skip to content

 """

-Returns the CONCAT aggregate SQL function for the given column name.
+Returns the CONCAT aggregate SQL function for the given column or expression.

-into a single string.
-It is useful for merging text values from multiple rows
+expression into a single string.
+It is useful for merging text values from

 Args: